rancher/docs/content/k3s/latest/en/security/self_assessment/_index.md

 #### Testing controls methodology

-Each control in the CIS Kubernetes Benchmark was evaluated against an K3s cluster that was configured according to the accompanying hardening guide.
+Each control in the CIS Kubernetes Benchmark was evaluated against a K3s cluster that was configured according to the accompanying hardening guide.

 Where control audits differ from the original CIS benchmark, the audit commands specific to K3s are provided for testing.